 During the deer rut from late September to early October, you should take extra care, as rutting deer can be aggressive and extremely dangerous.
 Keep your distance!

-Even though none of the mountains on Rum are Munros, the weather on in the Cuillin can be vicious.
+Even though none of the mountains on Rum are Munros, the weather in the Cuillin can be vicious.
 Make sure you bring suitable hiking equipment and don’t go into the hills on your own.
 The next mountain rescue teams are on Skye and in Lochaber, so be aware and only hike trails within your abilities.

 This photo shoes the bay of Kilmory on the Isle of Rum.